jupacheco1407/DelsysGUI/README.md

 # Delsys GUI Integration
 This repository contains a custom Graphical User Interface (GUI) developed using the Delsys API.
-The API is integrated directly within the Python code to provide an interface for data acquisition, visualization, and control based on the Delsys system
+The API is integrated directly within the Python code to provide an interface for data acquisition, visualization, and control based on the Delsys system.
+For more usage information, refer to the README file inside the Python directory

 # Delsys Example Apps